IamGPIO/BitHalo-201-204-Bitaxe/README.md

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

+***

 ### The BitHalo 201-204 by IAmGPIO of www.thesolomining.co

 In the grand tapestry of the cosmos, where stars weave the stories of fate and fortune, the Almighty leaned over to the legendary IAmGpio, whispering through the winds of time, __'Let there be light.'__ With a smirk as wide as the horizon and the casual air of a cosmic pub regular, IAmGpio, the electric alchemist, declared with a mischievous twinkle, 'Hold my beer...'
 And thus, amidst a backdrop of chuckling constellations, the darkness scurried away, leaving behind a spectacle to be remembered.